 How to bet on UFC online

-The following is a list of the basic UFC bets you can typically find at an online sportsbook that allows for single-game or event betting:
+When UFC betting return, the following is a list of the basic UFC bets you’ll be able to find at an online sportsbook that allows for single-game or event betting:

 - Moneyline: A simple bet on a fighter to win.
 You lock in the currently posted odds at the time you place your bet.
 It’ll be a negative number for the favourite, telling you how much you need to bet to win $100 plus your bet back.